mr-jameson/design_a_bridge_beam/README.md

 ## Help

-To run the application, change into the ./terminal_application direction.
+To run the application, change into the ./terminal_application directory.
 Execute the program by typing ruby design_a_bridge_beam.rb into the terminal.
 To exit the program prematurely, type ^C.